Miembros de junta directiva

 Head of School

-Josh Ripp joined Ceiba College Prep in 2016 as principal and became Head of School in July 2020.
-Prior to joining Ceiba, Josh worked in schools in both Peru and New Mexico that followed the International Baccalaureate educational program model.
-He is continually inspired by students who overcome obstacles to achieve their goals.
+Prior to joining Ceiba, Mr. Ripp taught and led in International Baccalaureate schools in both Peru and New Mexico.
+He is continually inspired by students who demonstrate resilience and determination to achieve their goals.

 Dr. Roberto Portillo